 1Pet.
 3:15 But sanctify the Lord God in your hearts, and always be ready to give a defense to everyone who asks you a reason for the hope that is in you, with meekness and fear; 16 having a good conscience, that when they defame you as evildoers, those who revile your good conduct in Christ may be ashamed.

 If we opt not to make a defense to avoid being clever, are we not, in essence, claiming to be more clever than Peter?
-Also, if we opt to only share Christ and Him crucified to those without the Law—without the foundation of Genesis—are we not claiming to be more clever than Paul?
-For Paul preached the Cross to those with the Law, but Genesis to those without.
+And, if we opt to only share Christ and Him crucified to those without the Law—without the history of Genesis—are we not claiming to be more clever than Paul?

 As is most often the case, this is an issue of balance.
 The Devil doesn’t care which direction you exit, he just wants you off the path.
 If he cannot incite you to reason from human wisdom, he’ll incite you to cease from all reasoning—even reasoning from Scripture.
-Both directions would be wrong, and both puffed up.
-But those who give a defense from God’s word can have a good conscience, even when defamed and reviled by evildoers.
+Both directions would be wrong, and both would be puffed up.

 Should Christians engage in creation apologetics?
 Only if they want to be biblical.
-Perhaps a more relevant question is, should Christians engage in preaching the Cross apart from the foundation of the Law?
+Perhaps a more relevant question is, should Christians engage in preaching the Cross apart from the foundation of Genesis?

 Ken Ham often asks the question, “Is our culture today more like the Greeks, or more like the Jews?”
 I think most would agree, Americans today are more like the ancient Greeks.
 They don’t have a biblical understanding of origins anymore.
-They don’t have the historical foundational knowledge of the Fall and Curse which reveals their need for the cross.
-They don’t know the bad news and therefore don’t see the need for the good news.
-Just like the Greeks, the cross is foolishness to them (1Cor.
-1:23).
+They don’t have the historical foundational knowledge of the Creation and the Curse and, therefore, don’t understand the context of the Cross.

 2Cor.
-10:3 For though we walk in the flesh, we do not war according to the flesh.
-4 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, 5 casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ,…
+10:4 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, 5 casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ,…

 1. According to the Table of Nations in Genesis chapter 10-11, the sons of Javan were Elishah, Tarshish, the Kittites and the Rodanites.
 Their clans were known as the maritime or coastland peoples early after the flood (Gen. 10:5).
 They were adept at shipbuilding and sailing.
 One or more of these lines may have settled in the land of Greece, or perhaps Javan himself settled there and became a great nation.
 Javan, when translated to english, means Greece.